We use some essential cookies to make this website work.

 Figure 1: Changes in crown density since 1987 for five species surveyed annually.
 The crown density compared with that of an ‘ideal’ tree with a completely opaque crown is shown for each species.

 Figure 2 shows the geographical variation in crown density for the five species assessed.
 The condition of oak was highly variable but poor in Scotland, northeast England, mid-Wales and the central belt of east England.
 Crown densities were particularly low across central Scotland where high levels of defoliation have been recorded in oak for several consecutive surveys.
 As in previous years, the condition of Scots pine tended to be in better in the region south of the Humber-Mersey line.
 No clear pattern was evident for Norway spruce.
 Sitka spruce was poorest in southwest England, but this impression is created by relatively few plots and there is considerable local variation in the condition of the species.
 Although the condition of beech was generally good, lower crown densities were recorded in southern and central Scotland, the East Midlands and the southern reaches of east England than elsewhere.
-A reasonable correspondence can be detected between the 2003 condition map for beech shown here and the areas identified as climatically suitable for the growth of this species in Britain by Ray et al. (2002).
+A reasonable correspondence can be detected between the 2003 condition map for beech shown here, and the areas identified as climatically suitable for the growth of this species in Britain by Ray et al. (2002).

 The autumn of 2002 was generally wet and, although October was cool, temperatures were warmer than average over the entire UK in November.
 December continued wet in most parts of the country.
 While rainfall and temperature levels in January 2003 were close to their long-term averages in most localities, the period from February to April was unusually warm, dry and sunny.
-May of 2003 was warm but unseasonably wet and the dull conditions which characterised the early part of the month contributed to a general lack of damaging spring frosts.
+May 2003 was warm but unseasonably wet and the dull conditions which characterised the early part of the month contributed to a general lack of damaging spring frosts.
 Summer was unusually hot, with the mean June temperature being the highest recorded in England and Wales since 1976.
 However, rainfall in June and July was close to average and it was only in August that the exceptionally dry conditions which prevailed until the end of October began.
 As a result, few acute symptoms of water deficit were noted on trees during the course of the growing season.

 The marked decline in the condition of oak which occurred in 2002 was partially offset by an increase in crown density in 2003.
 Although relatively modest, the improvement in condition which occurred this year has only been exceeded in magnitude on three occasions during the survey’s 17-year history.
 At the level of individual trees, 46.5% of the sampled oak population improved in condition, 21.5% displayed no change in crown density and the condition of 32% of trees deteriorated.
 Of those trees which improved in condition, the majority (71%) displayed increases in crown density of only 5 to 10%.
 As in 2002, the magnitude of these differences was insufficient to relate the overall improvement of the species to changes in the incidence or severity of biotic and abiotic damage to trees.